-B. Permit Application, Renewal, and Modification
+B. Permit Application

-Any person may apply for a PAI by submitting an application form and required supporting documentation to the State Director or his/her designee.
-Applicants should contact the BLM State Archaeologist for information about how to apply.
-Only one (1) copy should be provided and may be submitted electronically to the BLM State Archaeologist via email.
+Any person may apply for a PAI by submitting an application (Appendix 1, DI-1926 Form) and required supporting documentation to the State Director or his/her designee.
+Applicants should contact the BLM Deputy Preservation Officer for information about how to apply.
+Applications must be submitted electronically to the BLM Deputy Preservation Officer via email (BLM\CO\CR\Permits@blm.gov).
 The application should not be sent to the Field Office(s).
 Permittees must allow four weeks for processing of a survey permit request and six to eight weeks for processing of testing or excavation permit requests.